 Sum Insured

 The amount of cover you need directly determines your premium.
-Singles without dependents or a mortgage may only need $50,000-$150,000 to cover debts and funeral costs.
-This is significantly less than a parent might need, making premiums very affordable.
+Singles without dependents or a mortgage may only need $50,000-$200,000 to cover debts and funeral costs.
+This is significantly less than a parent typically needs, keeping premiums very affordable for most singles.

 💊